Social Media Dos And Don'ts For Nurses

 There are plenty of upsides to using social media as a nurse, as long as you use it mindfully and responsibly.
 Not only can nurses stay connected with friends near and far from outside the nursing profession, but social media gives us the opportunity to meet and engage with nurses throughout the country and world.
 We can commiserate over struggles that only fellow nurses understand, share ideas, and give each other support.

 In fact, following the American Nurses Association on Facebook, Twitter, or Instagram can help you stay informed of key issues that affect nurses.
-And Healthy Nurse, Healthy Nation’s Facebook group or @HealthyNurseUSA on Twitter are places where we can encourage one another as we focus on our own health, using #HealthyNurse.
+And Healthy Nurse, Healthy Nation’s Facebook group, healthynurseusa on Instagram or @HealthyNurseUSA on Twitter are places where we can encourage one another as we focus on our own health, using #HealthyNurse.
 ANA members also have access to the ANA Community site where nurses can discuss topics that interest them.

 Social Media Guidelines for Nurses